TPMJS Documentation

 TPMJS_API_URLstringNoBase URL for registry API (default: https://tpmjs.com)

-TPMJS_EXECUTOR_URLstringNoURL for sandbox executor (default: https://executor.tpmjs.com)
+TPMJS_EXECUTOR_URLstringNoURL for the tool executor (default: https://executor.tpmjs.com)

 # Use your own TPMJS registry